Australian meat substitution scandal: Consequences

-Ten companies referenced in the appendix had their food export licenses revoked, effectively shutting nine of them down.
-Penalties for breaching export license conditions were also increased from $2,000 to $100,000.
-However, the maximum fine at the time for the perpetrators themselves was only $100.
+Ten companies referenced in the appendix had their food-export licenses revoked, effectively shutting nine of them down.
+Penalties for breaching export-license conditions were also increased from $2,000 to $100,000.
+The maximum fine at the time, though, for the perpetrators themselves was only $100.
 Richard V. Hammon, a principal at Profreeze, was convicted of "forging documents issued by or deliverable to Commonwealth authorities" and sentenced to four years in prison.

 The scandal led to widespread criticism in Australia of the government and federal police.
 Critics of Prime Minister Malcolm Fraser claimed that his administration had failed to respond to the scandal until it reached international proportions.
 Australian Labor Party called for the resignation of Peter Nixon, the Minister of Primary Industry at the time of the scandal.
 Detractors of Nixon nicknamed the scandal "Slaughtergate", a reference to the Watergate scandal involving US President Richard Nixon.

-At the time, there were concerns that the scandal would affect the beef exporting industry, as the United States was the largest importer of Australian beef.
+At the time, concerns arose that the scandal would affect the beef-exporting industry, as the United States was the largest importer of Australian beef.
 It also affected Australian exports to Singapore and countries in the Middle East.
 This led to a series of reforms in Australian industry regulations.
 The 1982 Export Control Act was introduced to regulate the export of meat in the aftermath of the scandal.
-It introduced new legal requirements for meat processing operations and required exporters to meet the food standards of countries importing their meat, in addition to Australian standards.
+It introduced new legal requirements for meat-processing operations and required exporters to meet the food standards of countries importing their meat, in addition to Australian standards.
 The Australian Bureau of Animal Health was replaced by the Export Inspection Service (EIS) in 1982, eventually becoming part of the current Australian Quarantine and Inspection Service.